-To sum up, there seems to be a bias for the round of competition, difficulty of the dive, and age of the diver.
-While we did not see a bias for gender of the diver when visually examining discrepancies by gender, there is some evidence from the coefficients of the mixed model in Table \ref{tab:mmResults} that girls and boys are scored differently with respect to DD, when controlling for age and round.
-We have the data to examine the specific order of the dives performed; however, we did not attempt an analysis with dive order for this study.
-Dive order is confounded with round, because each diver can choose his or her own dive order within certain parameters.
+Results from the mixed model analyses show a positive relationship between discrepancy and age, tuck position (relative to straight) and reverse direction (relative to forward).
+These relationships are somewhat different depending on DD.
+For example, for intermediate dives, the coefficient on pike position is large and negative, while for beginning and difficult dives, the coefficient on pike position is small and positive.
+While we did not see a bias for gender of the diver when visually examining discrepancies by gender with ridgeline plots, there is some evidence from the coefficients of the mixed model in Table \ref{tab:mmResults} that girls and boys are scored differently with respect to DD, when controlling for round, position, direction, and age.
+The REML values are quite large ($> 29$K) for beginning and advanced dives and $> 127$K for intermediate dives; therefore, we have certainly not accounted for all variability.
+One issue is that dive order is confounded with round, because each diver can choose his or her own dive order within certain parameters.
 Finally, we did not have information on sequential order, which would be the order of divers within a competition.
 We had only the dive order in which a particular diver performed a particular dive.
 In later studies, we hope to obtain information on the order of the divers within a meet and to examine sequential bias and conformity bias.

-We also leave a statistical model for future work.
-Clearly we have a random effect for diver and repeated measurements for each diver.
-We also have divers nested within meet, and each meet has a different panel of judges; therefore we can use meet as a surrogate for a panel of judges.
-There are fixed effects for DD, gender, age, direction, and position, and a correlation between direction, position, and DD.
-In future work, we will use a more sophisticated model accounting for repeated measures and nesting effects.

-Some caveats: like all observational data, confounding factors exist in the diving data, and we do not have information in these data to account for several of these factors within a statistical model.
-However, given our measure of diver competency, the results showed that biases exist for degree of difficulty and round of the meet.